Tech Lead Jobs in USA with Visa Sponsorship

 Can I get sponsored as a Tech Lead at a startup?

 Yes, but it takes more diligence.
 Early-stage startups often lack in-house immigration counsel, which increases the risk of procedural errors or delays.
 The company also needs to demonstrate ability to pay the prevailing wage.
-Startups that have previously filed H-1B petitions are lower risk.
+Startups that have previously filed H-1B visa petitions are lower risk.
 Migrate Mate lists Tech Lead openings filtered by employers with documented sponsorship history, which helps identify startups that have successfully navigated the process before.

 Does work experience substitute for a degree when applying for a Tech Lead H-1B?